Setting up self-serve returns

 To let your customers submit return requests, you need to complete the following tasks:

-Activate self-serve returns in your Shopify admin
+in your Shopify admin

 Give customers access to log in to customer accounts using one of the following methods:

-Add the URL for customer accounts to your store's footer, refund policy, or another page in your store.
+to your store's footer, refund policy, or another page in your store.
 If you don’t want to upgrade to customer accounts, then this option lets you continue using legacy customer accounts in your online store and checkout, and gives customers access to request a return.

 Before you set up self-serve returns, review the following considerations: